odpi/egeria-docs/site/docs/guides/planning/valid-values/overview.md

 ## Creating your own valid value sets for open metadata

-For other metadata properties it is possible to set up *valid metadata sets*.
+For other metadata properties it is possible to set up *valid metadata value sets*.
 These list the values that are expected in a particular property and provide validation checks.

+There are three types of valid metadata values:

+* Values for string attributes.
+* Values for arrays of string attributes.
+* Values for maps of string attributes.

+In the *ProjectCharter* type shown above:

 For example, consider these valid values for the *ProjectCharter* type: